Edward Agyare, Ph.D.Division Director and Associate Professor Pharmaceutical Sciences

 Edward Agyare, Ph.D., serves as the associate professor, Basic Pharmaceutical Sciences, and as the division director of Pharmaceutical Sciences.

 Dr. Agyare’s laboratory works with a variety of nanoparticles for imaging and chemotherapy.
 He has previously loaded Magnevist®, a contrast agent, into liposomal nanoparticle for magnetic resonance imaging (MRI) of pancreatic cancer in vivo and performed the first comprehensive biodistribution and pharmacokinetic analysis of such a nanoprobe.
 He has also developed techniques to enhance the signal-to-noise ratio of tumor-imaging using such nanoprobes.
 Dr. Agyare’s previous work with drug delivery system has focused extensively on using gemcitabine loaded-thermosensitive liposomal nanoparticle-mediated hyperthermia to sensitize tumors to gemcitabine and defined a novel dual mechanism of action involving anti-hypoxic and vascular disrupting properties of this approach.
-In anticipation of clinical translation of this paradigm, his laboratory is currently developing a theranostic nanoparticle that combines Magnevist® and modified gemcitabine as one unit that would have the ability to detect and suppress pancreatic tumor growth.
-He has successfully collaborated with leading investigators in his area of research and produced several peer-reviewed publications.
+In anticipation of clinical translation of this paradigm, his laboratory develops a theranostic nanoparticle that combines contrast agent and modified existing anticancer agent as one unit that would have the ability for early detection and tumor growth suppression.

 - Postdoctoral Fellow: The University of Texas, MD Anderson Cancer Center, Houston, Texas.